cilium/cilium/Documentation/operations/upgrade.rst

 option, but after reading the :ref:`version_notes` the value was kept unchanged from the default value.

-After making the necessary changes, the old `ConfigMap` was migrated with the new options while keeping the configuration that we wanted:
+After making the necessary changes, the old :term:`ConfigMap` was migrated with the new options while keeping the configuration that we wanted:

 ::